DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 \section{Theoretical and algorithmic backgrounds}

-This section provides the classification of existing \direct-type algorithms and describes in more detail algorithms implemented within our \toolbox{} toolbox.
-For a thorough review, we refer the reader to a recent survey~\cite{Jones2021}.
+This section provides the classification of existing \direct-type algorithms and describes the algorithms implemented within our \toolbox{} toolbox in more detail.
+For a thorough review, we refer to a recent survey~\cite{Jones2021}.